torvalds/linux/Documentation/admin-guide/ramoops.rst

 Setting the ramoops parameters can be done in several different manners:

  A. Use the module parameters (which have the names of the variables described as before).
-For quick debugging, you can also reserve parts of memory during boot and then use the reserved memory for ramoops.
+For quick deging, you can also reserve parts of memory during boot and then use the reserved memory for ramoops.
 For example, assuming a machine with > 128 MB of memory, the following kernel command line will tell the kernel to use only the first 128 MB of memory, and place ECC-protected